Street Projects in Palm Desert

 The City of Palm Desert has recently installed new traffic signals at the following intersections:

-Gerald Ford Drive at Rembrandt Parkway
+- Gerald Ford Drive at Rembrandt Parkway

-Marketplace Drive at Cook Street
+- Marketplace Drive at Cook Street

 These signals will be activated soon, so please be mindful of the new traffic patterns in these areas.

-Upcoming CVWD Construction – Cook Street
+CVWD Construction – Cook Street Northbound

 This project is part of CVWD’s ongoing effort to expand its recycled water system, which provides a sustainable irrigation source for local golf courses and landscaped areas.